The Material Culture of Remembrance and Identity: South Africa, India, Canada & Australia's Imperial War Graves Commission Sites on the Western Front

 List of 2014-2016 speaking available upon request.

 Louis Halewood, Adam Luptak, and Hanna Smyth (eds.)
 War Time: First World War Perspectives on Temporality.
-Routledge, forthcoming 2018.
+Routledge, July 2018.

 Smyth, Hanna.
 “The Material Culture of Remembrance and Identity: South Africa, India, Canada, & Australia’s Imperial War Graves Commission Sites on the Western Front.”
-In Anorthe Kremers (ed), The Long End of the First World War (Campus), 3,000 words, forthcoming 2018.
+In Anorthe Kremers (ed), The Long End of the First World War (Chicago University Press), 3,000 words, forthcoming 2018.

 Alastair Fraser, Julie Biddlecombe Browne, Hanna Smyth, et al. Exhibition Guide: ‘Somme 1916: From Durham to the Western Front’.
 [Major museum exhibition at Palace Green Library, March-October 2016].
 (Durham, 40 pages).